Non-canonical Conformal Attractors for Single Field Inflation: Inflationary phenomenology

 \section{Inflationary phenomenology}

-Let us now employ the above framework to demonstrate briefly, with a representative example, inflationary phenomenology in the light of latest observational data from Planck 2015 \cite{planck2015}.
-We will start with the inflaton potential derived in Eq.(\ref{eq_potn})
+Let us now employ the above framework to demonstrate briefly, with a representative example, inflationary phenomenology in the light of latest observational data from Planck 2018 and BICEP/Keck \cite{planck2018_inflation,bicep/keck}.
+We will start with the particular functional choice of the potential of the form proposed in Eq.(\ref{eq_potn}).
+In what follows will mostly concentrate on the example of super-Planckian fields $\psi>>1$ for which the potential Eq.(\ref{eq_potn}), and subsequently, the Lagrangian Eq.(\ref{eq_a2}) can be approximated as